qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## SNV (Single nucleotide variant)
 A SNV can be rare in one population but common in a different population.
 Sometimes SNVs are known as single nucleotide polymorphisms (SNPs), although SNV and SNPs are not interchangeable.
 To qualify as a SNP, the variant must be present in at least 1% of the population.

+## Splicing junctions
+Key to defining the complexity of alternative splicing within a gene is the identification of splice junctions (SJs), which occur at exon-exon boundaries and are typically characterized in pairs representing both the donor site (5’ intron boundary to 3’ upstream exon boundary) and acceptor site (3’ intron boundary to 5’ downstream exon boundary).

 ## XS tag in SAM file
 Where your sequencing is unstranded, mappers can still add a strand to a read if it crosses a splice site, and that splice site has a canonical splice site sequence - it can use this sequence to work out which way the RNA is going.
 Mappers such as TopHat (which cufflinks was originally designed to work with) only accepted splice sites with one of the canonical splice sites (i'm guessing), thus all spliced reads would contain the XS tag.
 This is definately true for HiSat.